Even if your pet lives indoors, he or she could still be exposed to fleas and ticks!

 Paradyne - Paradyne is a topical medication that kills and prevents fleas, as well as protects against heartworms, hookworms, roundworms and ear mites.
 Paradyne must be applied monthly, and is available for all cats, and puppies under 5 pounds.

-ComboGuard – ComboGuard is an orally administered pill, given monthly, which kills and protects against fleas, as well as prevents heartworms, hookworms, roundworms and whipworms.
+ComboGuard - ComboGuard is an orally administered chewable, given monthly, which kills and protects against fleas, as well as prevents heartworms, hookworms, roundworms and whipworms.
 ComboGuard is available only for dogs.

 Together, you and your veterinarian can choose the right prevention for your pet to keep them happy and flea-free!